troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-> Are there any lessons learned from running this that would be helpful for new customers?
-What went wrong when building it out?
-What went right?
-> How do I need to think about managing, maintaining, and monitoring this long term?

-> REQUIREMENTS:
->   You must include the "Cost optimization" section.
->   You must include at least two of the other H3 sub-sections/pillars: Reliability, Security, Operational excellence, and Performance efficiency.

 ### Reliability

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).